Experiments and observations in physics — FAQ

-Before the Renaissance, scholasticism reigned in European science.
-Petrarch captures the atmosphere of the XIV-century university: A silly boy comes into a temple.
+Scholasticism reigned in European science before the Renaissance.
+Petrarch captures the atmosphere of a XIV-century university: ‘A silly boy comes into a temple.
 His teacher glorifies him because of either love or greed.
-Then from a pulpit one goes sage who ascended to it as a fool.
-In the XVI century, physical research began to pass from unintelligible to a particular one.
-Galileo put the planned experiment and its interpretation in the language of mathematics disproportionately higher than the traditional deductive method of investigation.
-Since then, the theoretical constructs were based largely on the results of the tests and not on speculative conclusions.
-Physical experiments for a long time remained a low-cost — “rope-wax” and, in the XX century, have evolved from individual studies into a separate, extremely costly area of scientific research.
-The emergence of computer data processing changed architectures and scale of experiments, and then began to have an impact on their conception and ideas behind.
+Then from a pulpit one goes sage who ascended to it as a fool.’
+Physical research began to transform from unintelligible to a particular one in the XVI century.
+Galileo put the well-thought experiment as well as its interpretation in the language of mathematics incompatibly higher than the traditional deductive method of investigation.
+Since then the theoretical constructs were based largely on results of experimental tests rather than speculative conclusions.
+For a long time physical experiments remained low-cost, ‘rope-wax-like’.
+Initially started as individual studies, experiments have evolved into a separate, extremely expansive area of scientific research in the XX century.
+The emergence of computer data processing changed architecture and scale of experiments.
+Furthermore, computers began to have an impact on conceptions and ideas behind experiments.